 Intoeing usually does not cause your child pain.

 Intoeing usually does not interfere with the way your child learns to walk.

 Intoeing has not been linked to degenerative arthritis in adulthood.

 Tibial torsion is in-turning of your child's lower leg (tibia).
 In the womb, the legs were in a confined position.
-Tibial torsion means they didn't rotate into the turned out position after birth.
+Tibial torsion means they didn't rotate into the turned-out position after birth.
 The condition improves without treatment, usually before age 4.
 Splints, special shoes and exercise programs don't help.
-Consider surgery only if your child is at least 8-10 years old, and the problem has persisted, causing significant walking problems.
+Consider surgery only if your child is at least 8 to 10 years old and the problem has persisted or causes significant walking problems.

 Femoral torsion is the in-turning of your child's upper leg (femur).
-It's most apparent when he or she is about 5-6 years old.
+It's most apparent when he or she is 5 to 6 years old.
 Doctors don't know why femoral torsion happens.
 It gets better without treatment.
 Modified shoes, braces and exercises don't help.
 Consider surgery only if your child is older than 9 and has a very severe condition that causes a lot of tripping and an unsightly gait.

-Metatarsus adductus is a common birth defect in which your child's feet bend inward from the middle to the toes.
+Metatarsus adductus is a common birth defect in which a child's feet bend inward from the middle of the foot to the toes.
 In severe cases, it may resemble clubfoot deformity.
 The condition improves by itself most of the time.
 That's why most newborns with it are not treated until they're at least several months old.
-Treatment, when necessary, usually involves applying casts or special corrective shoes and has a high rate of success in babies aged 6-9 months.
+Treatment, when necessary, usually involves applying casts or special corrective shoes and has a high rate of success in babies aged 6 to 9 months.

 This material was codeveloped by the American Academy of Orthopaedic Surgeons